onnlucky/hotel/README.md

   x += word.size
 print x
 ```

 Outputs 10.
-While not a bad solution, it can also be written without:
+While not a bad solution, it can also be written without
+mutability:

 ```
 "hello world".split.map(word -> word.size).sum
 ```

 The choice is yours.
 But hotels default choices are immutable.
 Like in this
 example, `String.split` returns a `List` which is an immutable.
 Much like
 `Strings` in most languages.

 As a last example:

 ```
 page = html.parse(http.get("http://en.wikipedia.org/wiki/Hotel"))
 print(page.find("p").text)
 ```

 Which will print the first page of the wikipedia article on hotels.
 (Not this
 language, haha).